slitsevych/terraform-aws-pritunl/README.md

 sudo bash centos2ol.sh
 ```

-- wait for the process to complete before rebooting with `/sbin/reboot`
+- Wait for the process to complete before rebooting with `/sbin/reboot`
 - Once the instance is up and running, SSH back in and validate that the upgrade was successful by executing the command:

 ```bash